-"Mama, I have a stomach ache," Maria said.
+"Mama, I have a stomachache," Maria said.

-Civita stood motionless.
-Ever since Tommaso had died, the threat of sickness had terrified her.
+Civita stood motionless, terrified but trying not to show the girl her fear.
 Vinny, now 13 and in the seventh grade, moved to his sister's side and put his hand on her forehead.